-There are several initiatives within the basin to enhance aguifer recharge for environmental and water supply benefits, as well as reduce flood risk.
+There are several initiatives within the basin to enhance aquifer recharge for environmental and water supply benefits, as well as reduce flood risk.
 These initiatives are captured as flood management actions, as well as legislative recommendations in this plan.
-The Great Springs Project (through its sponsor Edwards Aquifer Authority) is leading an initiative to conserve an additional 50,000 acres of sensitive land in the Austin-San Antonio corridor.
+The Great Springs Project is leading an initiative to conserve an additional 50,000 acres of sensitive land in the Austin-San Antonio corridor.
 Much of the 50,000 acres will be aquifer recharge and contributing zone land in Hays and Comal Counties in the most densely populated area of the Region 11 flood planning area.
 Great Springs Project intends to acquire aquifer recharge and contributing zone land which is strategically valuable for flood mitigation purposes, since this could simultaneously reduce flood risk while enhancing the recharge of the Edwards Aquifer.
 The Camp Bullis Sentinel Landscape Project can provide funding opportunities for flood mitigation projects on the Edwards Aquifer Recharge and Contributing zones that could enhance recharge, including acquisition and permanent protection of land.
-San Marcos River Foundation (SMRF) is also partnering with the Edwards Aquifer Authority, the City of Martindale and/or Caldwell County as its sponsor for five separate FMPs aimed at conserving land over the recharge zone for flood mitigation and potential aquifer recharge enhancement.